Ho-Ro/nanoSTK_V1/README.md

 The upload of the file `nanoSTK_V1.hex` with `make upload` only requires the `avrdude` tool.
 If the source code remains unchanged, the *Arduino* tool chain is not required.
+This branch `arduino_toolchain` will not be developed further, only bugfixes will be applied.

 ## Usage